Generic Name: codeine and promethazine (KOE deen and proe METH a zeen)

 What other drugs will affect codeine and promethazine?

-Other drugs may interact with codeine and promethazine, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+This list is not complete.
+Other drugs may affect codeine and promethazine, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible interactions are listed here.

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.